raspberrypilearning/guides/astro-pi/program.md

   ap.show_message("Hello my name is Tim Peake")
   ```

-1. Select `File > Save` and choose a file name for your program.
-1. Then select `Run > Run module`.
-1. Your message should then scroll across the LED matrix in white text.
+Select `File > Save` and choose a file name for your program, then select `Run > Run module`.
+Your message should then scroll across the LED matrix in white text.

-1. Feel free to change the message between the double quotation marks and run your code again.
+Why not try changing the message between the double quotation marks and running your code again?